KamilleModules/Ekom/doc/database/database.md

 - feature_id: pk
 - shop_id: pk
 - feature_value_id: fk
-- position: to ordre the features in the front
+- position: to order the features in the front